ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 People management is an entirely new skill set from the technical skills that got you your promotion.
 Technical skills are of course a prerequisite to being a good technical manager, but they're far from sufficient.
 Understanding this, and developing the additional skill set that your new role requires, will be key to succeeding as a manager.

-If you were promoted from backend engineer writing code in C to frontend engineer writing code in TypeScript, what kind of things would you do?
+If your job role changed from backend engineer writing code in C to frontend engineer writing code in TypeScript, what kind of things would you do?
 You might read a book on TypeScript, do some TypeScript coding exercises, join a TypeScript user group, read some TypeScript blogs, etc.

 Moving from writing C to managing people is actually a larger change than C to TypeScript.
 Making this transition successfully requires the same level or more of proactive learning.
 Becoming a great people manager, for most people, is a lifelong journey, and not a skill picked up in a weekend.
 Embrace the challenge and treat the job as a lifelong learning exercise that starts now.